-

 Distance from Chandigarh: 460 Kms

 At an average altitude of 1,475 m above sea level, Dharamshala is a pristine hill station situated in the Kangra district of Himachal Pradesh.
-It is one of the best hill stations in Himachal Pradesh, and among the most famous places to visit near Delhi.
+It is one of the best hill stations in Himachal Pradesh, and among the most famous weekend getaways near Delhi.
 It is about 234 km from Manali, 237 km from Shimla, and 486 km from Delhi.

 The hill station of Dharamshala is covered by thick woods of oak and coniferous trees and it is enfolded on its three sides by the Dhauladhar ranges.
-Dharamshala packages have a lot to offer ranging from ancient temples, churches, and monasteries to museums and beautiful trekking trails.
+Dharamshala has a lot to offer ranging from ancient temples, churches, and monasteries to museums and beautiful trekking trails.
 The ancient Chamunda Temple, Dalailama Temple, Namgyalma Stupa, Bhagsunath Temple, Triund Hill, Norbulingka Institute, Gyuto Monastery, and Indru Nag are some of the prime tourist places in Dharamshala.
+It takes 2 full days to visit the main attractions in Dharamshala.
+There are several trekking trails around Dharamshala ranging from leisure day treks to 5-6 day long difficult treks ...

 Distance from Chandigarh: 236 Kms